Photo of two hands doing "fight on" signs

 When can I go abroad?

-Most students choose to go abroad in the spring semester of their junior year, however, that is not the only option.
+Most students choose to go abroad during their junior year, however, that is not the only option.
 Communication majors must be of a minimum of sophomore standing upon the start of a program.
 Journalism and Public Relations majors are typically restricted to the spring semester of their junior year or during their senior year based on class sequencing.
 Transfer students must have completed one full semester at USC prior to applying to go overseas.

 Do I need to know a foreign language to study abroad?